 The signal is out there (as the sheer quantity of Youtube-recorded meetups and conferences can attest) but it is buried in noise.
 Why is that happening?

 1. Bitcoin has no press agent.

 Bitcoin, the system, has no “owner”.
-Only individuals own Bitcoins – thus, the benefits to ‘general Bitcoin promotion’ are diffuse.
+Individuals (plural) own Bitcoins (plural) – thus, the benefits to ‘general Bitcoin promotion’ are diffuse.
 In contrast, Preston J Byrne or Blythe Masters is promoting their company – the benefits are concentrated.